-The new IWF Anti-Doping Policy came into force on Sunday 15 April, as the IWF continues to implement robust anti-doping reforms to protect clean athletes by improving its systems in place.
+The IWF Anti-Doping Policy came into force on Sunday 15 April 2018 and it was amended on 30 June 2019, as the IWF continues to implement robust anti-doping reforms to protect clean athletes by improving its systems in place.

 The new policy has been developed based on the 2015 World Anti-Doping Code and the expert recommendations of the IWF Clean Sports Commission, to ensure the IWF demonstrates international best practice.